 The Mountain Man program, part of our summer camp offerings, is a demanding and exciting five-day expedition designed around East Tennessee’s mountains, rivers, caves, and trails.
 Adventures may include backpacking, caving, whitewater rafting/kayaking/canoeing, rock climbing, rappelling, mountain biking, water sports, shooting sports, and more.

 Expeditions are led by seasoned guides, but Scouts and leaders cooperate to plan their journey for the week.
-Mountain Man is open to All Boy Scouts and Venturers at least 13 years of age.
+Mountain Man is open to All Scouts BSA and Venturers at least 13 years of age.
 Participants can register as individuals; your unit does not have to be registered for you to participate.

 BSA High Adventure Bases